-The Pacific-Asia Curling Championships 2019 will be held in the Shenzhen Universiade Sports Centre, in Shenzhen, China, from 2 to 9 November.
+The Pacific-Asia Curling Championships 2019 will be held in the Shenzhen Universiade Sports Center, in Shenzhen, China, from 2 to 9 November.

 This is the fourth Pacific-Asia Curling Championships to be held in China, with previous editions being held in Shanghai in 2013, Nanjing in 2011 and Beijing in 2007.
 This is the first international curling event to be held in Shenzhen, which lies in the south-east of China.